UniversalDevicesInc-PG3/udi-poly-ELK/README.md

   - Single Chime with Constantly Beeping
   - Single Chime with Single Beep and Constantly Beeping
 - Poll Voltages
   - Enabled to poll the voltages on the Area's Zones.
+The ELK doesn't push voltages changes, they must be polled.
+By default this is False.
+Enabling this creates more traffic so this is off by default.
+You can query individual zones to get updates in a program, or enable to have then updated with each short poll.
 - Zones Violated
   - The number of Zones currently violated
 - Zones Bypassed
   - The number of Zones currently bypassed

+#### Keypad Node

+There is a Keypad node for each keypad found and they are by default grouped under the Area Node they are assigned to.
+Keypads contain the following.

+- Keypad Status
+  - Currently always True, may be used in the future
+- Last User
+  - The last user to enter access code at the keyboard, which is also propagated up the the Area Last User
+- Temperature
+  - The temperature from the keypad, or -40F is keypad doesn't report temperature.

 #### Zone Node

 Currently every Zone in the Area will be added as a Node if the Zone Definition is greater than Zero.
+They are grouped under the Area node they are assigned to.
 Nodes contain the following:

 - Physical Status
   - UNKNOWN
   - Unconfigured